Area Model Division – Definition, Examples, Facts

 - 10 x 5 = 50

-Use these multiples of 5 to subtract from your number of 215 and create additional blocks in your rectangle.
+Use these multiples of 5 to subtract from 215 and create additional blocks in your rectangle.
 So we know 10 x 5 is 50, and we can take that away from 215 4 times, so you multiply them together.
 This becomes your first block in your rectangle, with 40 at the top.

 Now, we have 15 left over to divide.
 We know we can subtract 5 from 15 3 times and then reach 0.
 Put 3 at the top of your second block.